aaronjojo2020401-hue/E-Commerce-website-project-/README.md

 The platform features a complete shopping experience, including a dynamic cart system and multiple interconnected pages.
 In total, we implemented 37 unique products, each with its own dedicated product page containing detailed information and interactive elements.

-🔑 Key Features
+🔑 Key Features<br>
-🏠 Homepage showcasing featured eco-friendly products
+🏠 Homepage showcasing featured eco-friendly products<br>
-🔐 Login system for user access and session interaction 🛒 Fully functional cart system allowing users to add, remove, and manage items 📦 37 individual product pages, each uniquely designed 🌍 Environmentally themed design promoting sustainable shopping 🌿 Eco Token System
+🔐 Login system for user access and session interaction<br>
+🛒 Fully functional cart system allowing users to add, remove, and manage items<br>
+📦 37 individual product pages, each uniquely designed<br>
+🌍 Environmentally themed design promoting sustainable shopping<br>
+🌿 Eco Token System

 One of the standout features of this project is the Eco Token reward system: